Vonage/vivid-3/libs/components/src/lib/alert/README.md

 ### Strategy

 Controls the `position` of the Alert.
+The default is `fixed`, which will position the Alert relative to the viewport.

 When set to `static`, placement will have no effect, and the Alert will behave as an element in page flow.

-- Type: `fixed` | `static`
-- Default: `fixed`

 ```html preview
 <vwc-alert